Skip to main content

 Image

-That’s why we’re launching the Teaching & Learning with AI conference to discuss how to use AI tools in the classroom effectively.
-By joining this conversation, you can help control the trajectory of this new medium as it impacts both our teaching and our students’ learning.
+The Teaching & Learning with AI conference aims to discuss how to use AI tools effectively in instruction and support.
+By joining this conversation, you can help shape the impact of artificial intelligence in both teaching and learning.

 DAYS